giantswarm/docs/src/content/getting-started/kubectl-gs/index.md

   kubectl config use-context gs-wombat
 ```

-## Step 3: Sneaking around the management cluster
+## Step 3: Sneaking around the Management Cluster

-The command run in the previous step logs the user in the management cluster (MC).
-As the name suggests, this cluster is used for managing all the workload clusters (WCs), which are the clusters doing the "actual" work.
+The command run in the previous step logs the user in the Management Cluster (MC).
+As the name suggests, this cluster is used for managing all the Workload Clusters (WCs), which are the clusters doing the "actual" work.

 Let's run some commands and understand what's happening under the hood.